luismac09/luismac09/README.md

 - 🌱 I’m currently learning  **VUE y REACT**

 **I am passionate *frontend developer* from Perú.
-I love the creative process of building websites.
-I commonly like to venture out and immerse myself in getting to know new trends and technologies.**
+I love the creative process of creating websites.
+I commonly like to venture into learning about new trends and technologies.**

 ---